Josh Binstock

-Josh Binstock (born January 12, 1981), nicknamed Binner, is a male two-time Olympian beach volleyball player from Canada.
+Joshua "Josh" Binstock (born January 12, 1981), nicknamed Binner, is a male two-time Olympian beach volleyball player from Canada.
 He competed in the 2012 Olympics in London and the 2016 Summer Olympics in Rio.
 He also competed for Canada in volleyball in Israel in the 2001 Maccabiah Games, the 2005 Maccabiah Games, the 2009 Maccabiah Games, the 2013 Maccabiah Games (at which he was Canada's flag-bearer, and won a silver medal), and the 2017 Maccabiah Games (at which he won a gold medal).
 In 2014, he and his partner were Canadian national champions, his third national championship.

 Personal life

 Binstock, who is Jewish, is 6 ft 5 in tall, and weighs 218 lb.
 His parents are Howard and Suzanne, and he has siblings Aaron, Michelle, and Todd.

 His hometown is Richmond Hill, Ontario, and he graduated from Richmond Hill High School (Ontario).
 He attended the University of Toronto, where he received a Bachelor of Health and Physical Education in 2004.
 He is a trained chiropractor, having earned a Doctorate of Chiropractic at the Canadian Memorial Chiropractic College in 2009.